The Production Team

 A few years later, in 2005, Rick and his team launched ekostv.com - an attempt at being Canada's first independent new media channel.
 Unable to find a sustainable business model to support it, Rick re-visioned ekostv as EKOS Communications, Inc. in 2007 with a focus on providing services on a contract basis in the field of environmental education and communication for the likes of Parks Canada, BC Parks, Natural Resources Canada, Organization of Eastern Caribbean States, Metro Vancouver, and Union of BC Municipalities.

 In Sept.
-2009, he accepted a three year renewable employment contract with Ocean Networks Canada, an organization created by the University of Victoria to manage VENUS and NEPTUNE Canada ocean observatories.
+2009, he accepted a four year renewable employment contract with Ocean Networks Canada, an organization created by the University of Victoria to manage VENUS and NEPTUNE Canada ocean observatories.

 Starr Munro — Creative Director/Writer